What age range do you accept at River Oak?

 We are currently accepting learners ages 4 through 14 for our Spark, Elementary, and Middle School Studios.
 For future academic years, we plan to grow organically, with each Studio maxing out at 10 learners.
 We believe in the importance of in-depth learning for all children.
 We value quality over quantity, so that we may provide every learner with the attention and nurturing they deserve.
+(We require children 4 years and up to be fully potty-trained).

 What is the school calendar and what does River Oak Academy cost?